Architecture#

 Networking#

-• Cross-node references use the node’s IP address (Podman DNS is local-only)
+• Cross-node references use the node’s IP address (container DNS is local-only)